 Q: I live in the GTA.
 Can I take this program without paying for accommodations?

 There is only one price for this program, which includes accommodations and meals.
 As an immersive program, staying on-site is part of the experience.
 We highly recommended you stay on-site with your fellow cohort.
 If you choose not to, there is not a reduction in the program fee.
+Past participants have told us staying in the same hotel as their classmates added a great deal of value to their program experience.

 Q: What credential do I receive at the end of this program?